NAMI New Jersey programs

 As a self-help organization, NAMI NJ is especially sensitive to the concept of mutual caring and responsibility implicit in family relationships and reaching out in that context to families from various cultures that are affected by serious mental illness.

-• AACT-NOW!
-(African American Community Takes New Outreach Worldwide)
+• AACT-NOW (African American Community Together NOW)

 • CAMHOP-NJ (Chinese American Mental Health Outreach Program in New Jersey)